michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0021.md

 - n: a very long fly ball
 - v: shrivel or wither or mature imperfectly
 ### Family
-blast: blasted, blaster, blasting, blasts, counterblast+;blasted: blastedest, blastedly;blaster: blasters;blasting: blastingly;counterblast: counterblasts
+- blast: blasted, blaster, blasting, blasts, counterblast+
+- blasted: blastedest, blastedly
+- blaster: blasters
+- blasting: blastingly
+- counterblast: counterblasts
 ### Examples
 - DJs blast deafening music in each room, the beat so loud it rattles your sternum and lungs.
 - Monday's blast in Sadr City hit a square where day laborers typically gather.